Thursday August 11, 2022

 2. Stock Gifts: While it is possible for you to hold stock certificates, the overwhelming majority of stock is now held in a street account by a brokerage firm.
 The easiest method for transfer of stock is for the child to create an account with the same firm.
 The brokerage firm has the documentation necessary to make a transfer from your account to your child's account.

 With a property gift, you will need to know the gift value.
 Because public stock is valued at the mean between the high and low prices on the date of the transfer, the value is quite easy to determine.
 Most parents will make stock gifts to children with value below the annual exclusion amount.
-Each parent will have one annual exclusion for each child, so the total given each year for a couple is double the exclusion.
+Each parent will have one annual exclusion for each child, so the total allowable tax-free gift each year for a couple is double the exclusion.
 In addition, larger gifts can be made by filing an IRS Form 709 Gift Tax Return and using part of your lifetime gift exemption.

 If stock or other appreciated property is transferred to children by gift, they take the same cost basis as the parents.
 Although the stock may be appreciated, there is no capital gains tax payable when the stock is transferred.
 However, the child has the same basis as the parent.
 If the stock is sold, the child will pay capital gains tax on the increase in value.